Janus-faced molecule: Examples

 Gamma peptide nucleic acid (PNA) (synthetic DNA and RNA analogs) is another Janus molecule which slips between DNA strands.
 The gamma PNA could be inserted between strands of DNA or RNA to recognize sequences or elements that could potentially cause known diseases through its bifacial recognition.
 It does so by inserting itself when the DNA or RNA strand is undergoing transcription to conduction transcriptional regulation.
 However, there are still ongoing challenges with this Janus molecule that requires further research and experimentation.

 Some fungi are capable of producing secondary metabolites called mycotoxins which are toxic and affect human and animal health.
 Mycotoxins are often found in farmed ingredients such as corn and rice while it is being harvested or kept in storage; When these ingredients are largely manufactured towards humans and animals, there is the possibly of consumption of these toxins.
 The toxicity of these mycotoxins were intensively studied and appeared to be affective in killing microbes as well as inhibiting/killing tumor cell growth.
-This exihibits janus-faced molecule characteristics because it kills indiscriminitely.
+This exhibits janus-faced molecule characteristics because it kills indiscriminately.
 A consequence of using mycotoxins against tumor cell growth in cancer treatment is an increase risk of mutations.